PGY2 Pharmacy Residency in Oncology, ASHP-candidate status

 Staffing

-The resident will staff on the inpatient oncology unit or in the infusion center pharmacy every third weekend after introductory training is completed through the end of the residency year.
+The resident staffs on the inpatient oncology unit every third weekend after introductory training is completed through the end of the residency year.
 Each resident will work two of six observed holidays.

 Positions, stipend and benefits